xJmd/Chatting-App/README.md

 This Chatting App is a nice little open-source flask application with some gui applets.

+[NOTE]: This project is currently in an earily stage.
+This means that it doesn't work properly or at all.

 ## Codebase structure:
 Its structure is quite odd yet simple to understand.
 ### Server: